+Amy Fisher and O.J.
+Simpson should be jealous.
 While “Perfect Murder, Perfect Town” isn’t the most intellectual project on CBS’ docket, it’s certainly not the car wreck a lot of people are expecting.
 Patient and extremely detailed, this look at the Boulder, Colo., tabloid magnet gets high marks for steering clear of sweeps sensationalism.
 JonBenet Ramsey, her creepy parents and a botched investigation could have added up to a whole lotta trash, but the waste bin has been sidestepped.

 That loaded compliment is aimed at director Lawrence Schiller, who also told Gary Gilmore’s story in 1982.
 “The Executioner’s Song” remains one of network TV’s most affecting made-fors, and the vet helmer (on whose book this mini is based) again manages hot-button themes with a thorough approach.

 And though the gruesome death of one child can’t compare with the social significance ignited by Gilmore’s sins, there is enough judicial posturing and copspeak to grab hardcore criminologists and mainstream JonBenet-philes.
 You don’t need to be a Geraldo junkie to comprehend the Eye web’s effort here.

 A quick recap: On Dec.
 26, 1996, JonBenet’s (Dyanne Iandoli) cold corpse was found in her basement.
 In the following months, several detectives tainted the crime scene with bad procedure, and as pillars of the community, John and Patsy Ramsey (Ronny Cox, Marg Helgenberger) received special treatment.